Managed Pressure Drilling

 Full Regional cancellation policies can be found at the “Cancellation Policy” link on the SPE Training Course Catalog page.

-Deepak M. Gala is SME–Well Control Engineering at Shell Upstream Americas.
+Deepak M. Gala is Senior Well Engineer for Deepwater Line of Business at Shell.
 Prior to joining Shell, he was US commercial manager at Weatherford and US well control engineer at Cudd Well Control.

 Outside of his duties at Shell, Gala is involved in many industry associations and initiatives with over 15 technical publications.
 He regularly teaches SPE-sponsored courses and serves on various regional and international SPE committees.
 Gala was recently selected to be a part of the new SPE Sustainability Committee and SPE International Young Professional Coordinating Committee.
 He was the first Weatherford employee to receive SPE’s 2008 Outstanding Technical Editor Award for the Drilling and Completion Journal, the first to receive the 2010 International Young Member Outstanding Service Award, and the 2011 Young Engineer of the Year for the SPE Gulf Coast Section.